Gabriel Franco

 Boston, MA 02215

-My primary focus is on mechanistic interpretability.
-I develop methods to uncover the causal drivers of model behavior, with a particular interest in causality within the attention mechanism.
-My approach is to tackle interpretability by using the model’s own computations, leveraging the low-rank structures that naturally arise in these systems.
+My primary research focuses on the mechanistic interpretability of large language models (LLMs).
+I develop methods to uncover the causal drivers of model behavior, with a particular interest in the low-rank signals that arise within the attention mechanism.

 news